msaroff/bbCodeWebEx/README.md

 * Bad hair.
 Seriously awful bad hair.
 See:

-Seriously, this is Vogon code Javascript, and I keep expecting a bodily organ to leap up and throttle my brain.
+Seriously, this is Vogon poetry level Javascript, and I keep expecting a bodily organ to leap up and throttle my brain.